stone wall with man walking

-Paris is the kind of city you can visit over and over again without ever feeling like you’ve seen it all.
-Want to know the best way to see Paris?
-It’s to get lost a little in the streets of Paris.
+It’s to get lost a little in the pretty streets in Paris.
 Yes, that’s right!
 Let your feet be your guide.
 Walk everywhere and you’ll discover some of the prettiest, most famous streets in Paris.
-Strolling in Paris is my favourite thing to do!

 This post may contain affiliate links.
 If you click on an affiliate link, at no additional cost to you, I will earn a small commission if you decide to book.
 Please check out my privacy policy and disclosure for more information.

-1. Rue Montorgueil in 2nd arrondissement
+4. Rue Montorgueil in 2nd arrondissement

-Just like rue Cler near the Eiffel Tower, you’ll find produce, meat, seafood, cheese, bread and more.
+Just like Rue Cler near the Eiffel Tower, you’ll find produce, meat, seafood, cheese, bread and more.
 Flower shops line the curbs with pretty bouquets.

 This famous Paris street is lined with restaurants, cafes, and boutique shops.
 Specialty shops like G. Detou (culinary supply shop), Mariage Frères (tea shop) and Stohrer (oldest bakery in Paris).
 Savour a delicious traditional French meal at Bistrot des Petits Carreaux or L’Escargot.

-2. Rue de Charlot in 3rd arrondissement
+5. Rue de Charlot in 3rd arrondissement

-3. Rue des Rosier in the 4th arrondissement
+8. Rue des Rosier in the 4th arrondissement

-Rue des Rosiers, meaning “street of the rosebushes,” is a main street in Paris running through the Jewish quarter from rue Malher to rue Vieille du Temple.
+Rue des Rosiers, meaning “street of the rosebushes,” is a main street in Paris running through the Jewish quarter from Rue Malher to Rue Vieille du Temple.

 This old medieval street is where the Jewish community in Paris settled in the Marais district at the end of the 12th century up until WWII.
 When walking along this famous street in Paris you can still see evidence of the Jewish presence.
-Signs in Hebrew, kosher food stores, old Jewish bookstores, and synagogues.
-It’s also where you can taste the famous falafels, with L’As du Fallafel being the most popular.

-4. Rue des Barres in 4th arrondissement
+9. Rue des Barres in 4th arrondissement

 This Paris street is as if time stood still.
 Stroll this short and narrow cobblestone street and gaze upon some of the city’s most ancient buildings, look for numbers: